IvanBuccella/FindFlights/README.md

 # FindFlights

 This is a PHP software that finds available flights assuming at most 2 stopovers.
-It's developed using PHP Laravel framework and CoreUI for React framework.
+It's developed using PHP Laravel framework, ReactJS framework, and CoreUI for React.
+The problem is solved by revisiting the Bellman-Ford algorithm.

 ## Project Guidelines